smartcomputer-ai/agent-os/docs/design/design.md

 There is a special actor that represents the runtime.
 It's primary function, right now, is to be the entry point for external messages that are injected into the agent by a developer or by the webserver.

 ### Web Server
 The Agent OS comes with a [built-in web server](/src/web/web_server.py).
 The basic intuition is that it is trivial to render any blob or tree in Grit as either JSON or a full-blown website.
-Combined with wit queries that can transform core data on demand, the web server can supply most frontend affordances.
+Combined with Wit queries that can transform core data on demand, the web server can supply most frontend affordances.

 The Agent OS does not come with any UI (yet).
 The idea is that the UI is shipped as part of an individual agent implementation.
 For example, if you look at the [code of the "first" agent](/examples/first/frontend/), you see that a simple chat interface, implemented using HTML, some JS, and HTMX is quite straightforward.